farsightsec/axa/README.md

 The stream protocols below the AXA protocol are responsible for authentication and authorization.
 An AXA client and server pair on a computer can use unadorned TCP through the loop-back interface or use a UNIX domain socket.
 The AXA protocol assumes this is safe.

-Between separate computers, the AXA protocol can use UNIX pipes to the `stdin` and `stdout` streams provided by the ssh command or the functions of an SSH library such as `libssh2` (SSH must identify and authenticate the client and server to each other) or the TLS library.
+Between separate computers, the AXA protocol can use UNIX pipes to the `stdin` and `stdout` streams provided by the `ssh` command or the functions of an SSH library such as `libssh2` (SSH must identify and authenticate the client and server to each other) or the TLS library.

 The AXA client starts by waiting for an `AXA_P_OP_HELLO` message from the server.
 Over a local stream, the client then sends an `AXA_P_OP_USER` message to tell the server which parameters to use.
-When `ssh` is used, the user name is provided through the SSH protocol.
+When SSH is used, the user name is provided through the SSH protocol.

 ### AXA message header